Faith tattoo. Tattoos with translation: the best sketches (photo). Tattoo on hand

 The temple has the correct images.

-"Show them the appearance of the temple and its location ... and all its images" (Ezek.
-43, 11).
+“Show them the appearance of the temple and its location... and all its images” (Ezek.
+43:11).

-In any case, the issue of salvation depends on the soul of a person, images and objects, the formal implementation of the rules alone is not able to do this.
-When choosing a tattoo, you should not completely trust the catalogs in tattoo parlors, because it is not known who created them, and any image reflects the inner world of the artist.
-It is better to choose for yourself, and bring the finished sketch to the master.
-The master, performing the procedure with his own hand, unconsciously brings in a particle of his "I".
-After all, churches are painted only by Christians, and not by worldly artists.
-Finding a truly believing tattoo artist in the salons is not so easy.
-Today, the majority perceives the owner of body painting as a thrill-seeker, living for the sake of pleasures and pleasures, and at the same time a person firm enough to adhere to his own rules.
-Images applied forever are seen as something mundane, but now it is almost a modern youth language.
-In order to bring other people to Christ, it is necessary to convey to them the high Christian truths of Orthodoxy in an accessible way.
+In any case, the question of salvation depends on the human soul, images and objects; formal execution of the rules alone cannot do this.
+When choosing a tattoo, you should not completely trust catalogs in tattoo parlors, because who created them is unknown, and any image reflects the inner world of the artist.
+It’s better to choose yourself and bring the finished sketch to the master.
+The master, performing a procedure with his own hand, unconsciously introduces a piece of his “I”.
+After all, only Christians, and not worldly artists, paint churches.
+Finding a truly religious tattoo artist in salons is not so easy.
+Today, most people perceive the owner of body painting as a thrill-seeker who lives for pleasure and satisfaction, and at the same time, a person who is firm enough to adhere to his rules.
+The images that are painted forever are looked upon as something mundane, but now it is almost a modern youth language.
+To bring other people to Christ, we must convey to them the lofty Christian truths of Orthodoxy in an accessible way.